-When the bacteria that normally balanced Candida is destroyed, it causes what is commonly known as a yeast infection because it produces a smell like yeasty bread.
+Candida is also known as yeast infection because it produces a smell like yeasty bread.

 Symptoms of Candida:

-- Digestive disorders- wind, bloating, constipation, bad breath, diarrhoea, swelling and abdominal pain
+- Digestive disorders- wind, bloating, constipation, bad breath, diarrhoea and abdominal pain.

 All these symptoms can also be related to other conditions.

-The diagnosis is best made by evaluation of a patient’s history and clinical picture.
+The doctor diagnosis is made by the evaluation of stool and blood laboratory tests, medical history and the symptoms.